spacecheese/bluez_peripheral/README.md

 ## GATT Overview

-GATT is a BLE protocol that allows you to offer services to other devices.
+GATT is a protocol that allows you to offer services to other devices.
-You can find a list of standardised services on the [Bluetooth SIG website](https://www.bluetooth.com/specifications/specs/) (you can largely ignore profiles when working with BLE).
-You should refer to the "Service Characteristics" in these specifications for the purposes of this library.
+You can find a list of standardised services on the [Bluetooth SIG website](https://www.bluetooth.com/specifications/specs/).

 ![Peripheral Hierarchy Diagram](https://doc.qt.io/qt-5/images/peripheral-structure.png)